 Save before enrolling in college.

-It is literally cheaper to save than to borrow.
 Every dollar saved is a dollar less you will have to borrow.
 If you save $200 a month at 6.8% interest for 10 years, you will accumulate about $34,433.
 If instead of saving this money, you were to borrow it at 6.8% interest, you will pay $396 a month for 10 years, almost twice as much.
 The difference is that when you save, you earn the interest, while when you borrow, you pay the interest.

 Search for scholarships on free scholarship-matching sites like Fastweb.